-- FLVS FT public schools (grades K-12)
+- FLVS FT public schools (grades k-12)

-- FLVS PT schools (grades K-12)
+- FLVS PT schools (grades k-12)

-- District full-time virtual programs (grades K-12)
+- District full-time virtual programs (grades k-12)

-- District franchises of FLVS (grades 6-12)
+- District franchises of FLVS (grands 6-12)

-- Virtual charter schools (grades K-5)
+- Virtual charter schools (grades k-5)

-For students with disabilities, the IEP team, which includes the parent(s), must meet to determine if the special education services on the IEP can be delivered through full time participation in the Virtual School.
+For students with disabilities, the IEP team which includes the parent(s), must meet to determine if the special education services on the IEP can be delivered through full time participation I the Virtual School.
 Students in SVIP are public school students and are required to participate in state testing.

-SUMTER VIRTUAL SCHOOL (SVS): (K-12 full and part time):
+SUMTER VIRTUAL SCHOOL (SVS): (K-12 FULL AND PART TIME):

-Sumter County School Board through a franchise agreement with Florida Virtual School will be offering full and part time virtual course offerings to students in grades 6th-12th.
-All middle school and high school courses taken for credit must fit the student's planned educational program.
-Parents who want their student to take a virtual course in lieu of taking core or enrichment courses shall inform the school counselor of their interest.
+Sumter County School Board through a franchise agreement with Florida Virtual School will be offering full and part time virtual course offerings to student in grades 6th -12th.
+All middle school and high school course taken for credit must fit the student's planned educational program.
+Parents who want their student to take a virtual course in lieu of takin core or enrichment course shall inform the school counselor of their interest.

-Students are not permitted to enroll in a virtual course in lieu of enrolling in an Intensive Reading or Intensive Math course.
+Students are not permitted to enroll in a virtual course in lieu of enrolling in an Intensive Reading or Intensive math course.

-Home Schooled students are also eligible for Sumter Virtual School courses.
+Home Schooled students are also eligible for Sumter Virtual School course.
 Interested parents should contact the district office.

-Students may drop a virtual course within the official drop date with no penalty.
-After the 28-day grace period, a student will receive a "WP" withdrawn passing or "WF" withdrawn failing for any course that is not completed.
-Any student receiving a "WP" or "WF" in a virtual class will translate to an "F" for that class on their transcript.
+Students may drop a virtual course with in the official drop date with no penalty.
+After the 28-day grace period, a student will receive a "WP" withdrawn pass or "WF" withdrawn failing for any course that is completed.
+Any student receiving "WP" or "WF" in a virtual class will translate to an "F" for that class on their transcript.